PenguinMod/PenguinMod-BackendApi/README.md

 5. Add a `.env` file copied from the .env.template file and fill in the values.
 6. Run `npm run dev` to start the server in development mode.

+OR with docker, run `docker compose up -d --build`

 ## Deployment

 Make sure your env is setup, then use docker-compose to get the containers running.